tyabbi/drs-project/docs/beginner/unlocking.md

 EXTRA STAGE is only available in STANDARD Mode.
 To access EXTRA STAGE, you must score a combined total of at least 180.000 points in your first two songs.

 Upon accessing EXTRA STAGE, a new EXTRA STAGE folder becomes available.
 This folder contains songs exclusive to EXTRA STAGE.
 Clearing an exclusive song makes it purchasable for play outside of EXTRA STAGE.

+## Limited Time Events
+Some songs are only available to unlock from different limited time events.

+A full list of event songs can be found here.

+### Events (SPARK FESTIVAL, GYM, etc.)

+For more details and full song lists from the notable events go to the following link:
+SPARK FESTIVAL
+DANCERUSH STARDOM GYM
+DANCERUSH STARDOM 炎のDANCE合宿

+### Stamp Bonus
+For a limited time, some songs can be unlocked by obtaining 9 stamps within the alloted time period.
+Stamps are given on the 1st, 3rd, and 4th play sessions of the day, meaning you can only get a maximum of 3 stamps a day.

+A full list of Stamp Bonus songs can be found here.

+### RANDOM CHALLENGE